tyage/video-player/README.md

-# movie player for Atom
+# video player for Atom

 ## requirements
 - vlc (when you use codecs unsupported by chromium)